 Indiana University offers a seven-year program leading to a degree in optometry (three years preoptometry, four years in the School of Optometry).
-During the three-year preoptometry program, the student must complete 90 credit hours, including the following:
+IU Northwest offers courses required for entry in a doctor of optometry program.
+Upon completion of their bachelor's degree, stuents must apply to an optometry program for admission.